 Shopify is a powerful eCommerce platform designed to help you create an online store.
-Once your store is ready, the best way to launch a Shopify store is by following your eCommerce site checklist.
+Once your store is ready, the best way to launch a Shopify store is by following your eCommerce store checklist.

 In this article, we’ve crafted a guide on how to set up your Shopify store.
 Also, we did our research to compile a 13 step ultimate Shopify setup checklist you need to follow before you launch your Shopify store.